-Edible dairy free cookie dough has become one of my favorite late night snacks or after supper (that’s dinner for all my American friends) desserts.
-Of course I’m a chocolate lover so I need them in my cookie dough.
+Dairy free edible cookie dough has become one of my favorite late night snacks or after supper (that’s dinner for all my American friends) desserts.
 Chocolate chips can be dairy free if you buy the right kind.
-I also list some basic points to eating chocolate as a dairy free person.
+I share some basic points to eating chocolate on a dairy free diet.
 If you’re reading this post, I’m sure you’ve eaten raw cookie dough before.
 It has the wonderful flavor that raw eggs and flour seem to give it that special cookie dough taste.
 This recipe comes pretty close to the real thing but I’m not gonna lie to you, it does taste slightly different.
 I haven’t tried a recipe that tastes exactly like real cookie dough.
 I’ve come to the conclusion that it is the eggs that make that slight difference in taste.
 So I still eat raw cookie dough when I make cookies because I like to live life on the edge.
 Take me now salmonella!

 Dairy Free Edible Cookie Dough

 - ½ cup plant butter Or butter

 - 1-2 TBSP coconut milk or favorite dairy free coffee creamer or milk

 - ½ tsp salt

 - ½ cup dairy free chocolate chips Or regular Dark chocolate chips, Enjoy life Semi Sweet Mini chocolate chips are dairy free